Kartik-236/Anti-keylogger/README.md

 PyCryptodome / Fernet

-Linux input event handling (/dev/input/)
+Linux /dev/input event handling

 HTML, CSS, JavaScript

-Security & Ethics Disclaimer
+Security & Ethics

-This project is built only for educational, research, and defensive purposes.
+This project is intended only for educational, research, and defensive security purposes.
-Do not use it to capture keystrokes on systems without proper authorization.
-Misuse may violate privacy laws and cybersecurity regulations.
-You are solely responsible for ethical use.
+Do not use it without proper authorization.
+You are responsible for ethical and legal use.

-Contribution Guidelines
+Contributions

-Contributions are welcome.
+Contributions are welcome, especially for:
-You may help by improving:

-UI/UX of the dashboard
+UI/UX improvements

-Device monitoring logic
+Enhanced device monitoring

-Multi-platform support (Windows/Mac)

-Documentation and examples
+Documentation

-Please open an issue or submit a PR for discussion.

-Support

-If you find this project helpful, consider starring ⭐ the repository.